🚀Now launching

 How to write a vacation policy your employees will love

-Here are the factors you’ll need to consider:
+Here are some additional factors to consider:

 While there is no federal law mandating PTO, some states have specific legal requirements concerning vacation time and sick leave.